Cray-HPE/docs-csm/operations/network/customer_access_network/bi-can_arista_metallb_peering.md

                 "Name": "chn-switch-2"
 ```

-Below will be the config needed on both switches.
+The following config is needed on both switches:

 - The prefix list will be the subnet of the CHN, the `ge` will equal the cidr.
   - This prevents routes from other networks being installed into the routing table.

-- `router bgp 65533` will match the ASN from sls.`"MyASN": 65533,`
+- `router bgp 65533` will match the ASN from SLS.`"MyASN": 65533,`
-- the `neighbor` will match every worker node.
+- The `neighbor` will match every worker node.

 ```text
 ip prefix-list CHN seq 10 permit 10.103.9.64/27 ge 27